awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 **Note**
 The response size limit is 1 MB or 1,000 records\.
 If the call returns more than 1 MB of response data or over 1,000 records, the call is terminated\.

-For example, the following CLI command runs a single SQL statement and specifies `--no-include-result-metadata` to omit the metadata in the results\.
+For example, the following CLI command runs a single SQL statement and omits the metadata in the results \(the default\)\.

 For Linux, OS X, or Unix:

 ```
 aws rds-data execute-statement --resource-arn "arn:aws:rds:us-east-1:123456789012:cluster:mydbcluster" \
 --database "mydb" --secret-arn "arn:aws:secretsmanager:us-east-1:123456789012:secret:mysecret" \
---sql "select * from mytable" --no-include-result-metadata
+--sql "select * from mytable"
 ```

 For Windows: